Residency News and Events

 The boot camp lasts two summer months (July and August) and is completed with lectures, interactive clinical case sessions and hands-on labs.
 Each week is dedicated to a different aspect of neurological care: general neurology, stroke care, neurological intensive care and the challenges of initial night shifts in a hospital.
 The boot camp covers such topics as neurological exams in adult and pediatric populations, neurological emergencies, MOCK acute stroke exercises, LP simulator lab experience, common neurological consults and neuroimaging.

 The camp culminates with a Jeopardy day and a pizza party to celebrate the hard work and the steep learning curve of our junior residents.

 Visiting Professors at UNC Department of Neurology

 The UNC Department of Neurology is committed to excellence in resident training and education.
-To support this mission, UNC Neurology Visiting Professors are invited throughout the year to speak at Neurology Grand Rounds, and to spend time with residents and faculty in informal settings during dinner and resident noon conference.
-This year we had four visiting professors from different backgrounds:
+To support this mission, UNC Neurology visiting professors are invited throughout the year to speak at Neurology Grand Rounds, and to spend time with residents and faculty in informal settings during dinner and the resident noon conference.
+This year we had three visiting professors with different backgrounds:

 Graduating Residents Present Grand Rounds

 It is becoming a tradition for graduating seniors to present at grand rounds in late spring.
 While grand rounds are part of the scholarly activity for all neurology residents, these special presentations are bittersweet and full of proud moments for all of us who have spent the past four years shoulder to shoulder with the graduates.
 It is exciting to see them on that podium and we wish them much success after graduation.

 Farewell Reception and Awards Banquet